Saints Peter and Paul is the oldest church building in continuous use in the City of Detroit.

 In the late 1970s, Fr.
 Joseph Tobin, SJ did an outreach project with Filipinos who worked at nearby hospital and nursing facilities and, as a result, the parish gained a sizeable number of Filipino families who attended until the 1990s.

-Today, many of our parishioners are from the suburbs, but about half are Detroiters who live downtown, on the Riverfront, in Lafayette Park and Midtown areas, or on East Jefferson.
-Ss.
-Peter and Paul is a popular place for weddings, most of which are for non-parishioners and couples living away from local family.
-By our 175th anniversary in 2023, we will have celebrated 7,000 weddings.
+Today many of our parishioners are from the suburbs, but about half are Detroiters who live downtown, on the Riverfront, in Lafayette Park and Midtown areas, or on East Jefferson.
+SSPP is a popular place for weddings, most of which are for non-parishioners and couples living away from local family.
+The 7,000th wedding will be performed by our 175th anniversary.